 Under the normal process, students are given one opportunity to complete each element of assessment during the academic year.
-The first attempt results are then considered by a Module Assessment Board (MAB) and a Programme Assessment Board (PAB) at the end of the academic year, normally at the end of June.
-The MAB, comprising: Chair, Dean's representative, External Examiners, Field Leader, Module Leaders, and course team makes recommendations to the PAB regarding all module re-assessment.
+The first attempt results are then considered by the Programme Assessment Board (PAB) at the end of the academic year, normally at the end of June.
 The PAB makes the award, progression and final reassessment decisions based on each individual student's results and achievement.
 All decisions made must be in accordance with the UMS Regulation.
 The basic decisions available to the PAB are: